Eight persons accused in India’s last known sati case acquitted by Jaipur court

 The last known case of sati was recorded on September 4, 1987, in Rajasthan, when a woman named Roop Kanwar was burnt on her husband’s funeral pyre.

-In 1998, 45 persons were booked for organising an event allegedly glorifying the incident and the practice of sati.
+In 1998, a total of 45 persons were booked for organising an event allegedly glorifying the incident and the practice of sati.
 This violated section 5 of the Commission of Sati Prevention Act, 1987, which prescribes the punishment for glorifying or promoting the practice.

 On Wednesday, the court acquitted eight of the 45 persons, giving them the benefit of the doubt, according to their lawyer Aman Chain Singh Shekhawat, The Indian Express reported.